jerickjoe111/launch-school/JS229/02_execution_context.md

 ### Function as Argument Losing Surrounding Context

-We can use the same solutions as the previous problem
+We can use the same solutions as the previous problem.